jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_cfgds_playbackdatabase.md

 1. Click **Configure \| Diagnostic server**.
 2. Select **Configure the Playback Database**.

-In the Spotlight deployment the Spotlight Client communicates with the Spotlight Diagnostic Server which communicates with the Playback Database.
-One Playback Database is deployed per Spotlight Diagnostic Server.

 ## Select the Diagnostic Server

 For federated Spotlight Diagnostic Server you will be prompted to select the Spotlight Diagnostic Server to configure.
-Each Spotlight Diagnostic Server has its own Playback Database.
+Each Spotlight Diagnostic Server has an independently configured Playback Database.

 ## Configure the Playback Database